**Sign up for our newsletter to get a FREE spreadsheet and map with

 There are SO MANY campgrounds outside of Yellowstone that it would be impossible to discuss each one or make a chart.
 But, here are some important things to know.

-- Longer camping season.
-Parks inside Yellowstone are generally open mid-June to mid-September, while campgrounds outside the park have a longer season.
+• Longer camping season.
+Parks inside Yellowstone are generally open from mid-June to mid-September, while campgrounds outside the park have a longer season.
 I did a recent search and I found many sites available in October.

-- Consider the trade offs.
+• Consider the trade-offs.
 Generally, staying outside the park is a trade-off.
 You’ll have more options, more space, and fewer crowds.
 But you’ll drive more.
 On a recent trip, I stayed near Hebgen Lake.
 It was a beautiful campsite, and the drive was really pretty.
-But I didn’t spend much time in the campground because I had to drive a lot (and site-seeing in Yellowstone takes most of the day anyway).
+But I didn’t spend much time in the campground because I had to drive a lot (and sightseeing in Yellowstone takes most of the day anyway).

 Here are some areas to consider camping: